allegory-software/many-machines/README.md

 define one machine with its IP address.
 It can even be the machine that you are currently on.

-Then run `mm pubkey` to see your SSH public key and paste it into the machine's `/root/.ssh/authorized_keys` file so that you can ssh into the machine freely.
+Then run `mm pubkey` to see your SSH public key and add it to the machine's `/root/.ssh/authorized_keys` file so that you can ssh into the machine freely.
+You also need to update the machine's figerprint with `mm MACHINE hostkey-update` before you can ssh into the machine with mm.

 Type `mm m` to see your machines.
 Type `mm free` to check on the machine's resources.
 Try some other reporting commands.
 Type `mm MACHINE` to ssh into it